 The REAL Ip Man Story

 In 1917, at age 24, Ip Man returned to Foshan, where he became a police officer.
 He informally taught some of his subordinates, friends, and relatives, but a school was not officially formed.
-The Second Sino-Japanese War caused Ip Man to move to Kwok Fu until the war ended, but he would return to Hong Kong after the Chinese Communist Party won the Chinese Civil War, since Ip Man was an officer of the Kuomintang.
+After the Chinese Communist Party won the Chinese Civil War, Ip Man moved to Hong Kong.

 Who trained Ip Man?